defname/UnlimitedOnDemand_Auto_Reply/README.md

 Please be aware that your network operator may prohibit the use of such automation in their terms and conditions.
 To make the automation less noticeable, the app will introduce a randomized delay before sending the reply, with the delay time customizable within a specified range.

+I should also note that while this app can automate the described task, it should be regarded strictly as a testing tool and a proof of concept.
+Surely, no one should rebel against the intentions of network operators...

 <img alt="Screenshot_20250504_134921_UnlimitedOnDemand Auto Reply" src="https://github.com/user-attachments/assets/9ca4ba17-42b1-414b-9ff1-4e6e584b5fb5" width="300" />

 ## Needed Permissions